dparson55/NRFLite/README.md

 [![Tutorial 1](http://img.youtube.com/vi/tWEgvS7Sj-8/default.jpg)](https://youtu.be/tWEgvS7Sj-8)

 ### Features
-* 4-pin operation that behaves the same as when separate pins are used.
+* 4-pin and soon even 2-pin operation that behaves the same as when separate pins are used.
 * Operation with or without interrupts using the radio's IRQ pin.
 * Supports ATtiny84/85 when used with the MIT High-Low Tech Arduino library http://highlowtech.org/?p=1695.
-  * When using an ATtiny with an older Arduino toolchain like 1.0.5, if you get a R_AVR_13_PCREL compilation error when your sketch is >4KB, a fix is available on https://github.com/TCWORLD/ATTinyCore/tree/master/PCREL%20Patch%20for%20GCC

-### Goals
 * Small set of methods:  not everything the radio supports is exposed but the library is kept easy to use.
 * No need to enable or disable features like retries, auto-acknowledgment packets, and dynamic packet sizes; those simply work out of the box.
 * No need for calling programs to add delays or implement timeouts.